Background pattern

 Children ≥ 3 months

 The usual dose is 20 mg/kg (15-25 mg/kg) per day.
-The maximum dose is recommended for severe forms of tuberculosis, such as tuberculous meningitis.
+The maximum dose is recommended for the most severe forms of tuberculosis, such as tuberculous meningitis.
 The maximum daily dose should not exceed the recommended daily dose for adults.

 • Myambutol tablets should be taken once a day, preferably in the morning before meals.